Skip to content

 • silent fan-in turns innocent modules into single points of failure

 Linters look at one line.
 Type checkers look at types.
-Neither tells you which file to refactor next.
+Neither tells you which file to refactor next so your agent can keep working.
 Atlante does.

 Three principles, in order: